Buffalo Wings

 Store in the refrigerator

 Place the buffalo wings in an airtight container or wrap them tightly in plastic wrap and store in a ziploc bag or wrapped in aluminum foil.
 Store the hot wings in the refrigerator for up to 3-4 days.
-Keep in mind that refrigerated wings may lose some crispiness but can still be reheated.
+Keep in mind that refrigerated wings will lose some crispiness but can still be reheated.

 Store in the freezer